I Reorganized 1000 Notes in 30 Minutes with Johnny Decimal

 But the root was still full of loose files.
 Two hundred and one of them.

-That usually means one thing: the system is not trusted.
+That usually means one thing: the system has lost trust.
 If I trusted the structure, I would file notes immediately.
 Instead I was creating notes in the root because every filing decision required a tiny bit of energy.

 Search still worked, of course.
 Search always works until it doesn’t.
-The problem was not finding one file.
-The problem was understanding what I had.
+Finding one file was fine.
+Understanding what I had was the problem.

 The structure I ended up with